Crocus Media, Vitamins - Nutrients

 Why should we drink warm water?

 According to Ayurvedic Medicine, drinking warm water and drinking warm water on an empty stomach gives countless health benefits.
-Although, drinking warm or cold water both all helps body stay healthy and hydrated.
+Drinking warm or cold water both all helps body stay healthy and hydrated.

 When should you drink cold water to receive health benefits?